openebs-archive/openebs-docs/docs/ugcstor.md

 <h3><a class="anchor" aria-hidden="true" id="Moving-a-disk-to-New-Node"></a>Moving a Disk to New Node</h3>

-This activity can be do by some set of manual steps.
+This activity can be done by some set of manual steps.
 In this section, you can detach the disk from the old node (if necessary) and attach to the new node.
 This can be done from the steps provided [here](https://github.com/openebs/openebs-docs/blob/day_2_ops/docs/cstor_move_disk.md).

 <br>